 When lichen planus is present on the skin, applying coconut oil to affected areas can help minimize the itching, burning sensation, and pain.
 Apply several times a day, or as desired.

 Natural beauty treatments often include oats as a gentle exfoliator and skin soother.
 As the lesions and blisters transform through the course of the disease, sloughing off the dead skin can relieve itching, and improve the appearance.
-Mix 1 part oats to 1 part raw yogurt and let stand at room temperature for 20 minutes and then mix in ¼ part raw honey.
+Mix one part oats to one part raw yogurt and let stand at room temperature for 20 minutes and then mix in a quarter part raw honey.
 Spread liberally over affected areas, and allow to set for 10 to 15 minutes.
 Rinse thoroughly with warm water, and pat dry.

-One of the conventional treatments mentioned above is photochemotherapy light treatment is effective in treating this condition.
+One of the conventional treatments mentioned above — photochemotherapy light treatment — is effective in treating this condition.
 However, side effects can occur, and the ongoing treatments can be challenging to keep up with.
-(16)
+(18)

 9. Manage Stress

 According to the Mayo Clinic, stress complicates the symptoms associated with this disease and can trigger recurrences.
 (19) To help ease stress, do activities that soothe your mind and your spirit.
 For example, guided meditation, yoga and other natural stress relievers can all be incorporated into your daily routine.